 This GABA-β agonist was developed in St. Petersburg within the Soviet Union in 1963.
-After being initially used by astronauts in the Soviet space program, the drug came into wider use subsequently, when it began to be used mainly to treat young patients with psychiatric imbalances.
-Phenibut began to be used regularly in the mid-’70s.
-The brand names sold under include Fenibut, Anvifen, Adrafinil, and Noofent.
+After being initially used by astronauts in the Soviet space program, the drug became widely used when it began to be used mainly to treat young patients with psychiatric imbalances.
+Phenibut started to to be used regularly in the mid-’70s.
+The brand names sold include Fenibut, Anvifen, Adrafinil, and Noofent.

 Through medical study, researchers have determined that using Phenibut in more than small doses can have multiple adverse side effects.
 Also, it can be addictive after a prolonged period of use.
 This is why other countries – including the US FDA – do not yet allow its use as a prescription drug.